vaughnanton/twitter_app/README.md

+**PROJECT IS NOT COMPLETE, README WILL UPDATE AT TIME OF COMPLETION**

 This is the sample application Twitter clone.
-The readme file will be updated when the project is complete.

 To get started with the app, clone the repo and then install the needed gems: